richryan/richryan.github.io/README.md

 **NOTE**: And referenced image, say by `<img src="img/my-image.something">`, needs to commited to Git in `public/img`

+**NOTE**: you can turn on or off night-mode in richryan.blogdown/config.toml

 ## Creating a new post ##

 To create a new post,